tomcam/vuepress.github.io/config-title.md

 ![Screen shot of home page with title from config.js](./assets/img/config-title.png)

+## What the title does

+The title is added to all pages and, in the default theme, is added to the navbar.

+See the VuePress [title](https://vuepress.vuejs.org/config/#title) documenation.

 ## Adding title adds search to every page

 A new header appears on every page, consisting of a hamburger menu to the left, the title "Dim Sum!", and retractable